 3. RESULTS AND DISCUSSION

-In the present study, the teats (Papilla mammae) of Kosali cow were consisted of teat cistern, Furstenberg’s rosette and teat canal (streak canal or papillary duct) in both the groups.
 The wall of teat consisted of three layers, the outer layer was the skin formed by epidermis and dermis.
 The middle thick layer was the fibro-muscular-vascular.
 The inner layer, mucosa was superficial and deep layers of lamina propria and lining epithelium of the teat.